A-Pisani/MK-TFHE/README.md

 This implementation is used to benchmark an extended version of the MK-TFHE library for the symmetric version of MK-FHE.

-The proposed scenario works for three Data Owners and two Receivers.
-Between them two Brokers, Aggregator and Decryptor are required.
+The proposed scenario works for three Data Owners and two Data Analysers.
+Between them two Aggregators, Aggregator1 and Aggregator2 are required.

 ### Quick installation of the proposed Protocol